bywolee/base-/README.md

 ## 🗳 Voting
 Token holders vote on proposals using ERC-20Votes (EIP-5805 compliant).
 Votes are snapshotted at proposal creation block.
 Delegation is supported so holders can assign their voting power to representatives.

+## 🥩 Staking on Base
+Users stake tokens to earn protocol rewards.
+Staking contracts use time-weighted reward accounting to ensure fair distribution.
+Low Base fees make frequent claiming and compounding economically viable for all users.